Is the Church Rich?

 The Church Hugh previously attended every morning

 The majority of the Church's "wealth" is tied up in real estate and in art work.
 These assets are "public wealth."
 They are open for all to visit and see, much like a public museum.
-There is a Church in Montreal that has beautiful art (St. Joseph's Oratory) I (Hugh) walked in off the street because it was open to the public.
+There is a Church in Montreal that has beautiful art (St. Joseph's Oratory) I (David) walked in off the street because it was open to the public.
 I wasn't a Catholic.
 I lay in front of the Cross and gave my life to the Lord Jesus.

 Evangelicals are making big beautiful CHurches